-- By Emma Carew GrovumEmma Carew Grovum is the homepage and social media editor for Foreign Policy.
+- By Emma Carew GrovumEmma Carew Grovum was the homepage and social media editor for Foreign Policy.
 Previously, she has worked as a data journalist at the Chronicle of Philanthropy, digital strategist with Webbmedia Group, digital editor for the Cooking Club of America magazine, local news reporter and web editor for The Minneapolis Star Tribune.
 She studied journalism and art history at The University of Minnesota.

 The number of children caught trying to cross America’s southern border has reached such alarming levels that President Barack Obama has described the area along the Mexican border as an “urgent humanitarian situation.”
 On Monday, Obama directed federal agencies to coordinate their response to stem a crisis that has seen thousands of unaccompanied minors stream across the U.S. border with Mexico.

 The number of children caught crossing the U.S. border has skyrocketed in recent years, according to data from U.S. Customs and Borders.
 The Unaccompanied Alien Children program expects to see 60,000 referrals in 2014, compared to 24,668 in 2013.
-The graphic below illustrates that striking increase.
-(Note that the graphic includes what in all likelihood is a typo: The far-left bar should be labeled 2003-2011.)

 According to a map put together by the Department of Homeland security, the increase is driven by a witches’ brew of poverty and violence in Central America.
 The map presents a breakdown of children arriving to the United States from Central America during the first half of the year.
 Those from Guatemala hail mostly from rural areas, while children from El Salvador and Honduras are mostly escaping frighteningly violent cities.